 By installing a dendrometer as a grower you can keep track of the growth of the trunk over the years.
 In graph (A) below you can see a stem growth curve from almost three growing seasons increasing from 2000 µm to over 7000 µm.
 We can identify stem diameter growth, the annual growth rate increment and freezing periods with strong stem shrinkage.
 These are all important parameters helping you to track healthiness and vigour of your plants.

-When zooming in on the growth of one month in graph (B), we can see how the trunk behaves on a daily basis.
+When zooming in on the cherry tree growth of one month in graph (B), we can see how the trunk behaves on a daily basis.
 We can clearly identify the day / night cycle and how these are affected by dry periods and rainfalls.
-The amplitude between daily shrinking and nightly swelling of the stem corresponds to the extend of which the plant has to consume its internal water storage pools to buffer high daily transpiration demand and its ability to replenish these reserves during the night.
+The amplitude between daily shrinking and nightly swelling of the stem corresponds to the extent to which the plant has to consume its internal water storage pools to buffer high daily transpiration demand and its ability to replenish these reserves during the night.

 Making sure your fruit grows tasty

 During the days marked in green, this tree got plenty of water, so it was able to supply daily transpiration almost completely from instantaneous water uptake and the diurnal amplitude is small.
-During the week marked in yellow, the tree was still able to take up enough water during night time to compensate for daily transpiration losses, except that transpiration was fed to a larger extend from the internal water resources (larger amplitude).
+During the week marked in yellow, the tree was still able to take up enough water during nighttime to compensate for daily transpiration losses, except that transpiration was fed to a larger extent from the internal water resources (larger amplitude).